-Cancun is not the first place that comes to mind when I think about my ideal vacation destinations.
+Confession: Cancun is not the first place that comes to mind when I think about my ideal vacation destination.

 I absolutely love real vacations, but don’t take them that often.
 There are just so many amazing places to go and see in the world that I usually travel, or go on adventures, but I rarely make the time for a real vacation.
 You know the kind I’m talking about…bikini, kindle, sunglasses, sun, and fruity drinks.

 When I thought about Cancun (though I’d never been before), what came to mind was spring break and Señor Frog’s and tequila shots.
-I learned that that’s not really fair, but that idea basically gives an introvert like me hives just thinking about it.
+But after my first visit, I learned that that’s not really fair…that idea, however, basically gives an introvert like me hives just thinking about it.

 (Well, I had fun in the sun.
 My mom is basically translucent, so she mostly stayed inside…)